JKrehl/Electrons.py/README.md

 ## Install

-As you normally would: `git checkout git@github.com:JKrehl/Electrons.py.git` and `python setup.py install` or `python setup.py develop`.
+As you normally would: `git clone git@github.com:JKrehl/Electrons.py.git` and `python setup.py install` or `python setup.py develop`.